9brada6/tabs-with-posts/development.md

 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.
 - When displaying the widget page there is an exception, most likely from first widget with id 0.
 Fix it.
+- Change all "twrp" css/classes backend prefix with "twrpb"

 ### Icons

 - Make icons work also inline and via a file.
+- In the TS files, make to not crash if a property is missing.
 - In tests, add coverage for each method.
 - Create an option to enable/disable, that will select the corresponding disabled comment icon.